OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

    :alt: Figure 5: MultipleCases
    :name: MultipleCases

    Comparison of the behavior of the available multiple processing policies, for various multiple coincidence situations.
 The stars represent the detected singles.
 The size of the star, as well as the number next to it, indicate the energy level of the single (ie. single no 1 has more energy than single no 2, which has itself more energy than the single no 3).
 The lines represent the possible good coincidences (ie. with a sector difference higher than or equal to the minSectorDifference of the coincidence sorter).
 In the table, a minus(-) sign indicates that the event is killed (ie. no coincidence is formed).
-The ⋆ sign indicates that all the singles are kept into a unique multicoincidence, which will not be written to disk, but which might participate to data loss via dead time or bandwidth occupancy.
-In the other cases, the list of pairs which are written to the disk (unless being removed thereafter by possible filter applied to the coincidences) is indicated

 .. table:: Table associated with :numref:`MultipleCases`
    :widths: auto